The Aged Care Quality and Safety Commission Glossary can also be accessed in the following format:

 Regulatory Bulletin – A targeted communication to assist providers in understanding how specific requirements and processes fit into the overarching aged care regulatory framework.
 It articulates expectations and underlying reasons for the Commission's approach.

-Regulatory decision - A decision required to be made under the Commission Act or the Rules which relates to the performance of the Commissioner’s regulatory functions.
+Regulatory decision – A decision required to be made under the the Aged Care Quality and Safety Commission Act 2018 or the Aged Care Quality and Safety Commission Rules 2018 which relates to the performance of the Commissioner’s regulatory functions.